 You will be exposed to several different resource types while studying chemistry here at USC.
 The USC Libraries serves the role of providing access and instruction on these various resources.

 Library Catalog: a library catalog is a search interface for finding materials owned by the library.
-These can be physical books, e-books, journals, dictionaries, etc. At USC, we use the HOMER catalog.
+These can be physical books, e-books, journals, dictionaries, etc.

 Databases: this is a generic term for an electronic or online resource that indexes and will search for a certain type of information.
 For example, we have databases that are solely devoted to find newspapers, magazines, or articles.
 In addition, there are large, umbrella databases that cover multiple topics and disciplines.
 In chemistry, you will hear the database names SciFinder, Reaxys, and CHEMnetBASE often.